BootNodeDev/dme-monorepo/README.md

 Keep in mind that the migration files included with the framework are tailored for SQLite, so you may need to delete them and create new migrations for your chosen database.

 For more details about supported databases and handling migrations, check the [Prisma documentation](https://www.prisma.io/docs/).

+# Deployment

+For production, do not use the `dev` script as it is intended for development purposes only.
+Instead, run `pnpm prisma migrate deploy` to apply migrations and, the run `pnpm build` followed by `pnpm start` to start the server.